Rodhiya/homepage/index.md

 ## About me

 ---
 I completed my Bachelor of Technology in Mechanical Engineering from Indian Institute of Technology (BHU) Varanasi in 2019 with GPA 8.01.
 In the same year, I joined Department of Computational and Data Sciences at Indian Institute of Science Bangalore as a M-Tech (Research) student.
-I started working under [Dr. Konduri Aditya](http://cds.iisc.ac.in/faculty/konduriadi/) in FLAME lab on gas turbine combustion.
+I am working under [Dr. Konduri Aditya](http://cds.iisc.ac.in/faculty/konduriadi/) in FLAME lab on stationary gas turbine combustion.

 Apart from research, I am very much interested in sports.
 I like to play Football, Badminton and Cricket in particular, but I am up for any sports.
 I also like adventures sports like trekking and adventure camps.

 ---